-Influence is important in marketing.
+Influence matters in marketing.

-Arguably, that means all marketers are influencers.
+Arguably, all marketers are influencers in some way.

 A person whose views or advice carries some weight in making the final decision, according to our old copy of Kotler’s Marketing Management.

 For consumer products, this often means celebrity or expert endorsements.
 Think Bill Murray selling Suntory in Lost in Translation, for example.
 Or the white-coated dentist telling you how good Colgate is.

 For B2B products, influencers are more likely to be technical advisors.
 Those who help define specifications and provide information to help evaluate options.

 Plus, as digital marketing and social media have grown, we’ve also seen a whole new class of influencers emerge.
 Online content creators with loads of followers, who brands work with to promote their products.